funkhaus/factory-archive/README.md

   - Almost all transitions you'll be asked to do can be completed with the Vue `<transition>` component and CSS or JS hooks.

 Explain included Linting, Prettier config etc..

+Encourage use of TODO, FIXME, NOTE, QUESTION etc. We use Atom and the [TODO-SHOW](https://atom.io/packages/todo-show) package.

 ### Fonts